AshtonJaubert/Portfolio/README.md

 - sklearn
 - XGBoost
 ## Global GDP Tableau Dashboard

-In this project I showed data visualization of GDP values of over 150 different countries from 1950-2019 Through Tableau
+- Created an Interactive Dashboard from Tableau to show GDP values of different countries from 1950-2019

+- Provided filter tabs of Yearly and Country Values to see the total GDP of the Country from 1950-2019 or In specific Years

+- Allows Users to see how the GDP of countries  fluctuates from year to year and who led the globe in total GDP from each year.

 This Dashboard as well as my other dashboards I have created are seen [here](https://public.tableau.com/shared/G78HPBJ2X?:display_count=n&:origin=viz_share_link)